 To turn Android devices into user-agents: Something that users can control as they please without requiring root-access.
 A big part of this, for an always-on, always-connected devices, is capturing network traffic and reporting it in a way that makes sense to the end-users who can then take a series of actions to limit their exposure but not necessarily eliminate it.
 Take DNS for example-- for most if not all connections, apps send out a DNS request first, and by tracking just those one can glean a lot of intelligence about what's happening with the phone and which app's responsible.

 To deliver the promise of open-internet for all: With the inevitable ESNI standardization and the imminent adoption of DNS over HTTPS and DNS over TLS across operating systems, we're that much closer to an open internet.
-Of course, Deep Packet Inspection remains a credible threat that can't be mitigated with this, but it is one example of delivering maximum impact (circumvents internet censorship in most countries) with minimal effort (not requiring a use of a VPN or IPFS, for example).
+Of course, Deep Packet Inspection remains a credible threat that can't be mitigated with this, but it is one example of delivering maximum impact (circumvent internet censorship in most countries) with minimal effort (not requiring use of a VPN or access via IPFS, for example).
 RethinkDNS would continue to make these technologies accessible in the most simplest way possible, especially the ones that get 90% of the way there with 10% effort.

 We aren't there yet, may never will be but these are some tenets for the project for the foreseeable future.

 Internet censorship (sometimes ISP-enforced and often times government-enforced), unabated dragnet surveillance (by pretty much every company and app) stirred us upon this path.
 The three of us university classmates, Mohammed, Murtaza, Santhosh got together in late 2019 in the sleepy town of Coimbatore, India to do something about it.
 Our main gripe was there were all these wonderful tools that people could use but couldn't, either due to cost or due to inability to grok Computer-specific jargon.
 A lot has happened since we started and a lot has changed but our focus has always been on Android and its 2B+ unsuspecting users.
-The current idea is a year old, and has been in the works for about 4 months now, with the pandemic derailing a bit of progress, and a bit of snafu with abandoning our previous version in favour of the current fork, which we aren't proud of yet, but it is a start.
+The current idea has been in the works for since May 2020, with the pandemic derailing a bit of progress, and a bit of snafu with abandoning our previous version in favour of the current fork, which we aren't proud of yet, but it is a start.
 All's good now that we've won a grant from the Mozilla Builders MVP program to go ahead and build this thing that we wanted to... do so faster... and not simply sleep our way through the execution.
 I hope you're excited but not as much as us that you quit your jobs for this like we did.